Here's How Much It Costs To Party At Lindsay Lohan's Mykonos Beach Club

 Last week, MTV premiered its new docuseries Lindsay Lohan's Beach Club, which follows the former child star as she expands her Greek club empire with the opening of a new "day club" on the beach in Mykonos.
-We'll be visiting the club, the official name of which is Lohan Beach House Mykonos, through television screens but if you don't want the partying to stop when the season is over, you can visit the Lohan Beach House IRL.
+We'll be visiting the club, the official name of which is Lohan Beach House Mykonos, throughout television screens every Tuesday for the next several weeks, but if you don't want the partying to stop when the season is over, you can visit the Lohan Beach House IRL.
 Ahead, an investigation into how much that would cost.
 Believe it or not, it's actually kind of affordable.

 The beach club is currently closed for the winter season, but once it reopens, visitors will be able to return to its over 200 umbrellas that line the shore of Kalo Livadi beach.
 Those who reserve one of the club's umbrella-shaded sunbeds or cabanas are free to enjoy water sports, beach volleyball, and dancing to the music that bumps all day long.
 It's here that you'll see many of your fellow guest doing their own versions of the LeLo, so reservations are a must to get the full Lohan Beach House experience.